Palestinian airborne arson attacks

 The first wave of Palestinian airborne arson attacks on Israel from Gaza Strip using airborne incendiary devices (incendiary balloons, incendiary kites etc.) was launched in May 2018 during the 2018 Gaza border protests.
-These attacks are taking an advantage of the prevailing westwards winds which propel the airborne devices to Israel.
+These attacks took advantage of the prevailing westwards winds to propel the airborne devices to Israel.
 The fires that ensued annihilated distinctive habitats, ecosystems, and agricultural fields.